 I frequently get asked whether or not you really need to supplement with BCAAs.
-Aside from their delicious taste, the answer ultimately comes down to two things: the type of exercise you do and your performance goals.
+Aside from the delicious taste, whether you need extra branched-chain amino acids comes down to two things: the type of exercise you do and your performance goals.

 Branched-chain amino acids (BCAAs) are made up of three essential amino acids: leucine, isoleucine, and valine.
-They're deemed "essential" because the body can't make them, so they must be consumed through food.
-While you could stick to whole foods like chicken, beef, and eggs for your BCAA needs, supplementation has its advantages, because pure BCAAs bypass the liver and gut and go directly into your bloodstream.
+These amino acids are deemed "essential" because the body can't make them, so they must be consumed through food.
+Whey protein, for instance, is high in branched-chain amino acids.
+So are protein foods like chicken, beef, and eggs.

-BCAAs are particularly important for people with muscle-building or muscle-maintenance goals.
+Branched-chain amino acids are particularly important for people with muscle-growth or muscle-maintenance goals.
 BCAAs, especially leucine, help regulate protein metabolism by promoting muscle protein synthesis and suppressing protein breakdown.

-But is that reason enough to take a scoop before training?
+But, is that reason enough to take a BCAA supplement before training?
 The answer is a bit more complicated.

 BCAAS: The Science

-Well, I hate to be Debbie Downer, but these findings haven't necessarily proven increases in strength or muscle mass.
-If your goal is to add size and strength, and you're already meeting your daily protein needs through whole foods and protein shakes, additional BCAAs probably won't do much for you.
+Well, I hate to be a Debbie Downer, but these findings haven't necessarily proven that BCAA supplementation actually increases strength or muscle mass.
+If your goal is to add size and strength, and you're already getting plenty of amino acids through whole foods and protein shakes, additional BCAAs probably won't do much for you.

 Don't throw away your shaker bottle just yet, though!
-BCAAs may not stimulate hypertrophy on their own, but taking 6-10 grams pre-workout can help you to hit the weights with enough consistent intensity and volume to stimulate muscle growth and get you back in the gym sooner by promoting faster recovery.
+BCAAs may not stimulate hypertrophy on their own, but taking 6-10 grams of a BCAA supplement pre-workout can help maximize your protein synthesis potential.
+Since those extra amino acids promote faster recovery via protein synthesis, they can help you hit the weights with enough consistent intensity and volume to stimulate muscle growth and get you back in the gym sooner.

-Also, BCAAs are broken down during exercise and used as an immediate energy source.
+Also, branched-chain amino acids are broken down during exercise and used as an immediate energy source.
 A decline in circulating BCAA levels leads to an increase in serotonin concentrations in the brain, which is thought to partly contribute to fatigue during exercise.
 This is especially true for endurance-based exercise.

 - Shimomura, Y., Inaguma, A., Watanabe, S., Yamamoto, Y., Muramatsu, Y., Bajotto, G., ... & Mawatari, K. (2010).
 Branched-chain amino acid supplementation before squat exercise and delayed-onset muscle soreness.
 International Journal of Sport Nutrition, 20(3), 236.